 If your dog has ingested chocolate-covered Nutter Butter, you’ll need to contact your veterinarian immediately.

 Depending on your dog’s weight and the amount of chocolate they ingested, they may require treatment.

 What can I offer my dog instead of Nutter Butters?

 Luckily, there are tons of delicious peanut-flavored dog treats on the market, as well as recipes for ones you can easily make at home!

 Riley’s Organic Dog Treats

-Plus, they contain only 6 ingredients, all of which are easy to recognize and pronounce, which is a pretty good test for how unhealthy or artificial a food product is.
+They contain only six ingredients, all of which are easy to recognize and pronounce, which is a pretty good test for how unhealthy or artificial a food product is.

-They’re also available in two sizes, which means they’ll work for just about any dog and they come in a bag that should last for a while if used as an occasional treat.
+The small treat size means they will work for any size dog, and they come in a bag that should last for a while if used as an occasional treat.

-The peanut butter and molasses flavor is the best substitute for Nutter Butters, however, there are more flavors to try out.
+The peanut butter and molasses flavor is the best substitute for Nutter Butters, but Riley’s Organic Dog Treats come in other flavors as well.